Hex0x-svg/Hex0xs-Multi-Tool/README.md

-# Multi-Tool - The Ultimate Nework Tool 🧑‍💻💣
+# Multi-Tool - The Ultimate Multi Tool 🧑‍💻💣

 Welcome to **Multi-Tool** repository, a collection of various hacking tools designed to look and feel like the work of a true hacker.
 This tool includes IP reveal, IP lookup, ping test, and still adding more! 🚀